1200wd/1200wd_addons/delivery_transsmart/README.rst

 =====

 When the module is setup succesfully, some support data will be fetched from Transsmart's environment and the module will be ready for usage.
-As an end user the two functionalities that are available to you are "get rate" and "create document".

-What get rate does is for a single delivery order you can ask Transsmart for rates.
-Transsmart will return a couple of rates/offers from companies for your picking and what we do is fetch the lowest rate of all the rates and save it on the Delivery Cost field.
-You can fetch rates by clicking the Get Rates button on the stock picking.

-What create document does is taking the values of the stock picking and creating the picking in transsmart's server.
+The implemented solution pre-supposes that routing rules have been uploaded to Transsmart, to pick a carrier and other information based on priority and delivery address.

+Sending a package to Transsmart will automatically invoke the routing rules, and then create a booking.

+The user is able to verify the routing rules by manually using the "Prebooking" button on the stock picking.
+This will invoke the routing rules ahead of time and update the stock picking.

+For debugging purposes it is also possible for the system administrator to use the "Get Rates" button.
+This will show the rates for all carriers for the selected address and package, regardless of routing rules.

 Credits
 =======